llpeterson/scaling/mobile-ip.rst

 the mobile node into three parts:

 1. How does the home agent intercept a packet that is destined for the mobile node?

 2. How does the home agent then deliver the packet to the foreign agent?

 3. How does the foreign agent deliver the packet to the mobile node?

-The first problem might look easy if you just look at [Figure 2](#mobile), in which the home agent is clearly the only path between the sending host and the home network and thus must receive packets that are destined to the mobile node.
+The first problem might look easy if you just look at :ref:`Figure 2 <fig-mobile>`, in which the home agent is clearly the only path between the sending host and the home network and thus must receive packets that are destined to the mobile node.
 But what if the sending (correspondent) node were on network 18, or what if there were another router connected to network 18 that tried to deliver the packet without its passing through the home agent?
 To address this problem, the home agent actually impersonates the mobile node, using a technique called *proxy ARP.* This works just like Address Resolution Protocol (ARP), except that the home agent inserts the IP address of the mobile node, rather than its own, in the ARP messages.
 It uses its own hardware address, so that all the nodes on the same network learn to associate the hardware address of the home agent with the IP address of the mobile node.
 One subtle aspect of this process is the fact that ARP information may be cached in other nodes on the network.
 To make sure that these caches are invalidated in a timely way, the home agent issues an ARP message as soon as the mobile node registers with a foreign agent.
 Because the ARP message is not a response to a normal ARP request, it is termed a *gratuitous ARP*.

 The second problem is the delivery of the intercepted packet to the foreign agent.
 Here we use the tunneling technique described elsewhere.